 1. Vampiric, revenue-sucking, nickel-and-dime-me-for-every-tiny-thing crooks of the business world.
 They are chiefly known for a lack of transparency about pricing, mushy language about goods and services, and a distinctive, stinky odor under all that marketing cologne.

 2. A trusted partner and advisor that understands what you are trying to do and has done the same thing hundreds of times with other organizations.
 People you can lean on for genuine service, tested experience, and dependable guidance that will benefit your organization.

 There may well be fewer of the first variety than some C-Suite professionals believe, but what matters most, in the end, is finding vendors that are firmly in the second camp.

 Many associations are stuck with AMS or CRM solutions that aren’t working the way their staff and members need them to, but making a change is time-consuming, expensive, and complicated.

 Cobalt has walked hundreds of client partners through the process.
-We’ve developed our Definitive Guide to Choosing a New AMS/CRM, and it’s yours to view or download, right now, for free.
+We’ve developed our Definitive E-Book Guide to Choosing a New AMS/CRM, and it’s free.
 We’ve packed it with best practices, step-by-step lists, and the most valuable insights we’ve gleaned after more than 20 years of experience in the association space.
 Get yours today.